async-profiler/async-profiler/docs/OutputFormats.md

 # Output Formats

-async-profiler currently supports the below output formats:
+async-profiler currently supports the following output formats:

 - `collapsed` - This is a collection of call stacks, where each line is a semicolon separated list of frames followed by a counter.
 This is used by the FlameGraph script to generate the FlameGraph visualization of the profile data.